Calmar-lab/MOVIE-RECOMMENDATION-SYSTEM-PROJECT/README.md

    ![pic4](https://github.com/user-attachments/assets/11985307-a33e-409f-b67e-7e17d6f31f49)
    ![pic5](https://github.com/user-attachments/assets/f1b66f5e-14e8-41b1-a17b-e9fd0590856b)
-   Identify movies with the highest average ratings and those with the most ratings to determine popular movies.
+   Identified movies with the highest average ratings and those with the most ratings to determine popular movies.
 We'll also see whether the results here will be consistent with the analysis of genre popularity